 1. Garlic

-This is an old-fashioned home remedy to keep away pesky insects.
+Garlic is an old-fashioned home remedy believed to help repel mosquitoes and other insects.

 2. Camphor